agamyaaa14/car-mileage-diamond-price-prediction/README.md

 # Car Mileage and Diamond Price Prediction

 Welcome to the Car Mileage and Diamond Price Prediction project!
-This project utilizes logistic regression to predict car mileage and diamond prices.
+This project utilizes linear regression to predict car mileage and diamond prices.
 It includes comprehensive data analysis, relationship exploration, and visualization to provide clear insights.

 ## Project Overview